 A prospect seeks us out, or was referred to us, or found us online and liked what she saw, so much so that she calls us to say, “Hey, I’d like to give you my business!”

 We don’t need to conduct research, send emails or make phone calls just to get her to notice us (and hope she’s interested once she does).

 So, why don’t we sign her as a client?

 Sometimes, those people who reach out and are excited to work with us request something that we know won’t benefit them in the long run.

-Most often, they want us to develop one Caller Experience Marketing production that they'll use indefinitely.
+Most often, they want us to develop one On Hold Marketing production that they’ll use indefinitely.